 He co-chaired the Basel Committee’s Microfinance Workstream, which led to the publication in August of 2010 of Microfinance Activities and the Core Principles for Effective Banking Supervision – the Basel Committee’s first ever guidance on a financial inclusion topic.
-Lyman also led CGAP’s work in 2010 on behalf of the G-20 Financial Inclusion Experts Group, including CGAP's input into the G-20's Principles for Innovative Financial Inclusion.
-Presently, he leads the work stream of the G-20 Global Partnership for Financial Inclusion on engagement with the financial sector standard-setting bodies.
+He currently serves as Vice Chair of the Financial Inclusion Workstream of the Basel Consultative Group – outreach arm of the Basel Committee.

-Lyman has worked in the area of microfinance-related policy and regulation in every region of the world, and has been working in community development for over 25 years.
-For most of his career, he worked as a partner in the law firm of Day, Berry & Howard (now Day Pitney) and served as president of its affiliated philanthropic foundation, the Day, Berry & Howard Foundation.
+Lyman has worked in the area of microfinance- and financial inclusion-related policy and regulation in every region of the world, and has been working in community development for over 30 years.
+For much of his career, he worked as a partner in the law firm of Day, Berry & Howard (now Day Pitney) and served as president of its affiliated philanthropic foundation, the Day, Berry & Howard Foundation.
 From 1994 to 2005, he served as principal outside legal counsel to Save the Children/U.S. Lyman holds a bachelor’s degree from Harvard University and a law degree from New York University School of Law.
 He speaks English, French, Spanish, and Bosnian/Croatian/Serbian, as well as conversational German and Russian.